Claim rebates on remedial massage with health insurance.

-Private health insurers will pay a percentage of your remedial massage costs.
+If you remedial massage in your extras cover, private health insurers will pay a percentage of your remedial massage costs.
+This is often paid as a discount per session.
 Additional costs, such as the cost of purchasing medication, may not be included in your cover.

 Remedial massage cover limits are sometimes combined with the maximum benefit for other complementary therapies such as acupuncture.

 Your insurer will only pay a benefit if you use the services of a recognised practitioner.
 Practitioners are recognised by insurers if they’ve completed a diploma in remedial massage.